 Knowing petrolatum wouldn’t be a usable ingredient, BPI Labs turned to using a combination of cosmetic technologies to substitute the expensive petrolatum with water.
 This had the effect of reducing the cost of our barrier cream formulation to something competitive with foreign sourced diaper rash creams, and we were able to do this while increasing the amount of active ingredient, zinc oxide, within the formulation to levels higher than the foreign sourced product.
 In the end, our formulation had none of the greasy and messy tactile feel consistent with petrolatum based products, and we were able to improve the efficacy of our formulation above that of the foreign competitors.

 Conclusion: BPI Labs Competes on Cosmetic Technology

-When originally looking only for a domestic supplier our customer also received a superior performing product that was competitively priced.
-The consumer response, we learned from our customer, was overwhelmingly positive when compared with the Asian sourced products, and our customer has requested no changes or updates to the formula since it’s approval.
+Our customer not only found a domestic supplier, but they also received a superior performing product that was competitively priced.
+The consumer response, we learned from our customer, was overwhelmingly positive when compared with the Asian sourced products, and our customer has requested no changes or updates to the formula since its approval.